dbx834-bodhi/bodhi-beta-docs/dev_core_modules.md

+# Core Packages

-## Core Modules/ Packages
+## User Packages

 * User Accounts
 * User Profile
 * User Roles
-* Collection Schema
-* Automatic Form Metadata Generation
-* Mailer
-* XSLT Engine

 ### User Accounts

-The purpose of this module is to provide basic functions necessary for user accounts.
+The purpose of this package is to provide basic functions necessary for user accounts.

 ### User Profile

-This module consists of a collection with un-defined schema (i.e, the schema is dynamic).
-Other modules will build on this module.
-This module will essentially be a set of APIs to query the collection.
+This package consists of a collection with un-defined schema (i.e, the schema is dynamic).
+Other packages will build on this package.
+This package will essentially be a set of APIs to query the collection.

 ### User Roles

 JSON based Access Control.
 Roles determine what can see what, and do what.
-This is a module with the following features:
+This is a package with the following features:

 * Roles should be independent of user information
 * Each role can perform a number of actions